 The report predicts that the mobile payments landscape in Canada will change dramatically within the next five years, with about two thirds of the smartphones in Canada having NFC capability by 2019, and major financial institutions and other key players releasing mobile wallets and applications that are more in line with consumer needs than the current slew of offerings.

 Additional highlights from the study are:

-The 150 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
-It draws on established statistical sources as well primary research conducted by TSI amongst more than 2,000 consumers.
+The 260 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
+It draws on established statistical sources as well the Canadian Consumer Payments Survey, 2015, conducted by TSI amongst more than 2,000 consumers.
 The report identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy, regulatory environment and the industry.
-Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, open-loop prepaid cards, closed-loop gift cards, P2P payments, remittances, online payments, mobile payments, bill payments and transfers, ABM installations and POS terminals.
+Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, mobile payments, online payments, prepaid cards, gift cards, P2P payments, remittances, bill payments and transfers, ABM installations and POS terminals.

 About Technology Strategies International Inc.